 It was perhaps fitting that it should be a historical movie that stirred American passions, as Tambi's team would certainly appear to have history on their side here in New Zealand.
 The US have, after all, won the inaugural edition of every single FIFA women's competition - senior, Olympic and U-20s - and DiMartino is convinced the collection will be completed on Sunday.
 "We're going to keep that streak going," she said bullishly.
 "We've proved we can beat the best teams here, so we can do it."

 Di Martino, meanwhile, is on a roll of her own - one that could take her all the way to the adidas Golden Shoe as the tournament's top goalscorer.
 After all, by netting against Germany, the 17-year-old preserved her status as the only player to have scored in every appearance here in New Zealand.
-"Vicki's gigantic for us," Tambi said of his bustling striker. ""
+"Vicki's gigantic for us," Tambi said of his bustling striker.
+"The fact she's scored in all five games is just incredible."

 This scoring sequence has also taken Di Martino to within a solitary strike of the tournament's leading markswoman, Dzsenifer Marozsan, and she is characteristically confident of overhauling the Germany No10.
 "I think I can do it, yeah," said the self-assured New Yorker.
 "But I don't go into games expecting to score - I just go out there to win.